Technology

 Partnering with a nearshore provider lowers the cost of resources typical of onshoring or in-house service provision.

 There is a trade-off, however, as service provision is not in the same workplace or country.
-This is where a tight SLA (service level agreement) is required to minimise possible misunderstandings and reworks and reduce overall development expenditures.
+A tight SLA (service level agreement) is required to minimise misunderstandings and reworks and reduce overall development expenditures.

 3. Wide talent pool